Dave Bartholomew: Later life and death

 After Imperial was sold to Liberty Records in Los Angeles in 1963, Bartholomew remained in New Orleans, working for Trumpet Records and Mercury Records and then establishing his own label, Broadmoor Records, in 1967.
 The label folded the following year, when its distributor, Dover Records, collapsed.

 In the 1970s and 1980s, Bartholomew led a traditional Dixieland jazz band in New Orleans, releasing an album, Dave Bartholomew's New Orleans Jazz Band, in 1981.
 He also took part in Fats Domino's international tours during that period.
-He was inducted into the Rock and Roll Hall of Fame as a non-performer in 1991, and released two further albums in that decade, Dave Bartholomew and the Maryland Jazz Band (1995) and New Orleans Big Beat (1998), while continuing to make occasional appearances with his band at festivals.
+He was inducted into the Rock and Roll Hall of Fame as a nonperformer in 1991, and released two further albums in that decade, Dave Bartholomew and the Maryland Jazz Band (1995) and New Orleans Big Beat (1998), while continuing to make occasional appearances with his band at festivals.

 Bartholomew married Pearl King in 1942.
-After her death in 1967 he married Rhea (née Douse), with whom he had four sons and one daughter.
+After her death in 1967, he married Rhea (née Douse), with whom he had four sons and one daughter.
 He remained a resident of New Orleans, and celebrated his 100th birthday on Christmas Eve 2018, but plans for a celebration concert were suspended after he was hospitalized.

-Bartholomew died of heart failure at East Jefferson General Hospital in Metairie, Louisiana on June 23, 2019, and was buried at St Gabriel the Archangel Catholic Church in Gentilly.
+Bartholomew died of heart failure at East Jefferson General Hospital in Metairie, Louisiana on June 23, 2019.
+He was Catholic and was buried at St Gabriel the Archangel Catholic Church in Gentilly.